itamarhaber/redis-io-hugo/content/commands/xrange.md

-{
-  "title": "XRANGE",
-  "summary": "Return a range of elements in a stream, with IDs matching the specified IDs interval", "group": "stream",
-  "tags": [
-    "Command",
-    "Stream"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(N) with N being the number of elements being returned.
-If N is constant (e.g. always asking for the first 10 elements with COUNT), you can consider it O(1).", "since": "5.0.0",
-  "return_summary": "@array-reply, specifically:\n\nThe command returns the entries with IDs matching the specified range.\nThe returned entries are complete, that means that the ID and all the fields\nthey are composed are returned.
-Moreover, the entries are returned with\ntheir fields and values in the exact same order as `XADD` added them.", "syntax": "key start end [COUNT count]", "acl_categories": [
-    "stream",
-    "slow"
-  ]
-}

 The command returns the stream entries matching a given range of IDs.
 The range is specified by a minimum and maximum ID.
 All the entries having an ID between the two specified or exactly one of the two IDs specified